In Search of Anna

 In Search of Anna is a 1978 film directed by Esben Storm.

-It was originally envisioned as a TV series but then became a feature.
+It was originally envisioned as a TV series but then became a feature film.

 Plot synopsis

 Richard Moir plays Tony, who has just been released from jail.
 His former inmates want him to participate in a robbery, but Tony just wants to find Anna and ends up dealing with one problem at a time.